Daniel-KM/Omeka-S-module-Timeline/README.md

 This [Omeka S] module is a full rewrite of the [fork of NeatlineTime plugin] for [Omeka Classic].
 The original NeatlineTime plugin was created by the [Scholars’ Lab] at the University of Virginia Library and improved by various authors.
+Some improvements were integrated for the digital library of [Saint-Quentin Art & Histoire].

 [Timeline]: https://gitlab.com/Daniel-KM/Omeka-S-module-Timeline